Interpreting type theory in a quasicategory: a Yoneda approach: Elementary higher topoi

 \begin{definition} An elementary higher topos is a quasicategory $\mathcal{E}$ such that

-\begin{enumerate} \item $\mathcal{E}$ is finitely complete et cocomplete. \item $\mathcal{E}$ is locally cartesian closed. \item $\mathcal{E}$ admits a subobject classifier. \item For every morphism $f: x \to y$ in $\mathcal{E}$, there exists an object classifier $p: V \to U$ classifying $f$ such that the class of morphisms it classifies is closed under composition, fiberwise finite limits and dependent product. \end{enumerate}
+\begin{enumerate} \item $\mathcal{E}$ is finitely complete and cocomplete. \item $\mathcal{E}$ is locally cartesian closed. \item $\mathcal{E}$ admits a subobject classifier. \item For every morphism $f: x \to y$ in $\mathcal{E}$, there exists an object classifier $p: V \to U$ classifying $f$, such that the class of morphisms it classifies is closed under composition, fiberwise finite limits and colimits, as well as dependent products. \end{enumerate}

 \end{definition}